 At HCA Virginia, we have in-hospital intensive care units (ICUs) and progressive care units (PCUs).
 These units include critical care nursing staff and advanced patient monitoring equipment, which allows us to provide comprehensive, continuous care for patients with the potential to recover from life-threatening conditions.

 Our intensive care medicine specialists are uniquely and continually trained to care for you when you are seriously ill or injured.
-They are also trained to provide family-centered care, so that you and your family experience attentive, compassionate and expert care around-the-clock.
-Additionally, as an intermediate transition between intensive care and traditional inpatient care, many of our specialties offer step down units of care.
+They are also focused on providing family-centered services so you and your loved ones experience attentive, compassionate and dedicated care around the clock.
+Additionally, as an intermediate transition between intensive care and traditional inpatient care, many of our specialties offer step-down units of care.

-For more information about our intensive care services or for help finding a doctor, call our free, 24/7 Consult-A-Nurse line.
+For more information about our intensive care services, call our free, 24/7 Consult-A-Nurse® line.

 Reasons you may need intensive care

-You may receive care in a ICU/PCU if you are recovering from a:
+You may receive care in a ICU/PCU if you are recovering from: